TabMGP: Martingale Posterior with TabPFN: Conclusion

 \section{Conclusion}

-We introduced TabMGP, a new construction of the martingale posterior that uses a pre-trained tabular foundation model, TabPFN, as its predictive rule.
-This approach circumvents the usual challenges of prior specification in classical Bayesian inference and the need to design bespoke predictive rules in existing martingale posterior frameworks.
-By utilising the in-context learning capabilities of transformers, TabMGP provides an off-the-shelf tool for statistical inference.
-Across a wide range of synthetic and real-world datasets, our empirical evaluation shows that TabMGP delivers reliable uncertainty quantification.
+While bespoke Bayesian modelling remains the gold standard when a well-specified likelihood--prior pair is available, tabular foundation models like TabPFN are increasingly used in practice.
+In scientific workflows, prediction is usually a means to an end: one ultimately wants uncertainty about a scientific estimand $\theta$.
+However, TabPFN does not by itself return posterior uncertainty for $\theta$.
+In TabPFN, the carrier of epistemic uncertainty is the \emph{predictive rule itself} and the associated random limiting measure $F_\infty$, so the natural inference target is the functional $\theta(F_\infty)$.
+This motivates a framework that returns posterior uncertainty for $\theta(F_\infty)$ using only queries to TabPFN's predictive outputs.

+For this purpose, we introduce TabMGP.
+The procedure requires neither likelihood--prior specification, as in classical Bayesian inference, nor bespoke predictive rules or hyperparameter tuning, as in existing martingale posterior frameworks, relying instead solely on the predictive rule induced by TabPFN.
+We evaluated TabMGP across a large collection of synthetic and real-world setups and compared it extensively with existing martingale posterior constructions as well as standard Bayesian baselines.
+Across these experiments, TabMGP consistently performs well from a frequentist perspective and delivers stable posteriors with near-nominal coverage.
+Our empirical evaluation shows that TabMGP provides reliable uncertainty quantification.

+The experiments also reveal concrete failure modes.
+TabMGP can exhibit undercoverage in classification problems with small $n/p$ and can exhibit slow convergence of $\theta(F_N)$ in some setups.
+Accordingly, practitioners should treat TabMGP as a diagnostic-driven procedure.
+Under finite computational budgets, one should inspect the path-stability diagnostics described in Appendix~\ref{sec:diagnostics} and interpret the posterior with non-stabilising paths cautiously.

 Our findings also expose limitations in the current theoretical understanding of martingale posteriors.
-Existing analyses emphasise sufficient conditions such as the martingale or a.c.i.d.\ properties, yet TabPFN fails both while still yielding posteriors that converge and achieve near-nominal coverage in practice.
-This suggests that the present theory is overly restrictive and does not yet capture the range of predictive rules that work well empirically.
+Existing analyses emphasise sufficient conditions such as the martingale or a.c.i.d.\ properties; in our experiments, finite-horizon diagnostics do not \emph{certify} these sufficient conditions, yet the resulting posteriors maintain empirical stability and near-nominal coverage.
+This suggests that the present theory may be overly restrictive and does not yet capture the range of predictive rules that work well empirically.
 Developing weaker and more realistic conditions is an important direction for future research, particularly as martingale posteriors are likely to be combined with an increasing variety of black-box predictive models.
-Strengthening the theoretical foundations of this marriage will be crucial for ensuring that such methods can be used with confidence in practice.
+More broadly, deep learning theory continues to lag far behind practice.
+For predictors like TabPFN, we should not expect to be able to verify theoretically that any proposed condition holds, so progress will also require a battery of theory-guided empirical diagnostics to test these conditions.